flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/a057414c-b413-440b-b6be-9e0e221c4f8d">

-**Why is this important for management? -** Management can use this to identify where most of their revenue comes from and communicate with suppliers to ensure the best selling genres are in stock.
+**Why is this important for management? -** Management can use this to identify the most popular genres and provides insights into customer preferences.
+Management can check which genre is driving the most revenue and prevent unnecessary inventory costs by stocking up on the most popular genres based on customer demand.
+This also allows Management to communicate with suppliers to ensure the best-selling genres are in stock.

 ### Complex 3
 This query lists each employee based on the highest total revenue generated from orders.